 We think that the main reason for this problem is that ICA essentially finds the components whose amplitudes have the most non-Gaussian distributions, while the interesting sources in EEG/MEG are often not very far from Gaussian.
-Consider amplitude-modulated oscillatory activity as illustrated in Figure 1.
+Consider amplitude-modulated oscillatory activity as illustrated in Fig. 1.
 The amplitude distribution of the modulated sinusoid is determined by two conflicting properties.
 On the one hand, the amplitude distribution of the underlying oscillation (a sinusoid) has a strongly negative kurtosis (-1.5) since its histogram is bimodal.
-When such a distibution is modulated, it moves towards sparseness (Beale and Mallows, 1959), i.e. its kurtosis increases.
-However, when a negative kurtosis increases, it actually gets closer to zero and thus the distribution becomes more Gaussian, as is shown in the histogram of a modulated signal in Figure 1 d).
-The modulation has to be quite strong in order for the modulated signal to display a strong degree of non-Gaussianity: even the rather strong modulation shown in Figure 1 e) does not produce a large kurtosis (only 1.47 in this case).
+When such a distribution is modulated, it moves towards sparseness (Beale and Mallows, 1959), i.e. its kurtosis increases.
+However, when a negative kurtosis increases, it actually gets closer to zero and thus the distribution becomes more Gaussian, as is shown in the histogram of a modulated signal in Fig. 1d.
+The modulation has to be quite strong in order for the modulated signal to display a strong degree of non-Gaussianity: even the rather strong modulation shown in Fig. 1e does not produce a large kurtosis (only 1.47 in this case).

-Since ICA algorithms can be interpreted as maximizing the non-Gaussianity of the components, they are thus biased towards finding artifacts.
+Since ICA algorithms can be interpreted as maximizing the non-Gaussianity of the components, they are biased towards finding artifacts.
 This seems to explain why it is difficult to find oscillatory components with basic ICA, although such components are usually the main target of investigation in studies of spontaneous EEG/MEG.

 Even if the degree of non-Gaussianity of oscillatory sources were strong enough for their separation by basic ICA, artifacts tend to be even more non-Gaussian.
-This is a problem because the number of independent components that needs to be estimated to recover oscillatory components can be quite large.
-Thus, we still need a method for selecting, among the many components estimated by ICA, the interesting ones, i.e. those related to brain activity.
-Non-Gaussianity would not be informative regarding the "interest-
+This is a problem because the number of